bazelbuild/bazel/tools/build_defs/pkg/README.md

           tarball but a prefix path determined by <code>strip_prefix</code>
           is removed from the directory structure.
 This path can be absolute from the workspace root if starting with a <code>/</code> or relative to the rule's directory.
-A relative path may starts with "./" (or be ".") but cannot use go up with "..".
+A relative path may start with "./" (or be ".") but cannot use ".." to go up level(s).
 By default, the
           <code>data_path</code> attribute is unused and all files are supposed to have no
           prefix.
+A <code>data_path</code> of "" (the empty string) means the same as the default.
         </p>
       </td>
     </tr>